holepunchto/protomux-rpc-client/README.md

 ```
 {
   requestEncoding, // Used to encode the `args`.
-Default: `c.buffer`
+Default: the protomux-rpc default.
-  responseEncoding, // Used to decode the response
+  responseEncoding, // Used to decode the response.
+Default: the protomux-rpc default.
+  id, // id of the protomux-rpc service
+  protocol, // protocol of the protomux-rpc service.
+Defaults to the server's public key.
   timeout // time (in ms) before a request rejects with a timeout error.
 Defaults to the requestTimeout.
 }
 ```